 How to choose between a thesis and a non-thesis criminal justice degree program in Ohio?

 When choosing between a thesis and a non-thesis criminal justice degree program in Ohio, consider your career goals and learning preferences.
-Thesis programs require original research and writing, ideal for students aiming at academic careers or advanced study, such as PhD programs.
+Thesis programs typically require original research and a formal dissertation, which can prepare students for academic or research-focused careers.

 What options do students based in Ohio have for studying criminal justice abroad?